dmulholl/pymatrix/readme.md

 # Pymatrix

-A pure-Python matrix module with support for basic linear algebra operations.
+A pure-Python matrix module with support for basic linear algebra operations:

-Sample syntax:

     from pymatrix import matrix